GA DUI Laws

 DUI penalties for a Georgia DUI may vary depending on a defendant’s age at the time of conviction, any aggravating circumstances, and whether the defendant has any previous DUI convictions.
 Georgia DUI charges are serious; therefore, you need a Georgia DUI lawyer who knows Georgia DUI law and is also serious about protecting your legal rights.

 Below is an overview of Georgia DUI laws and the penalties and DUI license suspension that DUI arrestees could face, upon being convicted.
 While this overview should only be used as a guide, it provides a stark look at the harsh consequences of drunk driving in a DUI case.

-Legal BAC Limits for Drivers of Certain Ages or Type of Vehicle Driven
+Legal BAC Limits for Drivers of Certain Ages or Types of Vehicle Driven

 21 and Over – 0.08 grams % in the legal alcohol limit in GA